Pioneering new asphalt pavements: A commitment to sustainability

 The role of Environmental Product Declarations (EPD) will also figure more prominently in future asphalt pavement designs.
 EPD's provide information on the overall environmental impact a material or product has during its lifetime.
 State DOTs are increasingly turning to EPDs to quantify the environmental impacts associated with asphalt mix ingredients.
 For more information on this important new development, download a tech brief from the U.S. Department of Transportation.

-Whether in the lab or on the job site, our role is primarily focused on improving the materials used in asphalt mixes, as well as ensuring quality and improving placement practices.
+Whether in the lab or on the job site, the asphalt industry is primarily focused on improving the materials used in asphalt mixes, as well as ensuring quality and improving placement practices.
 Everything we do is geared toward achieving an improved LCA.
 We are constantly exploring, testing, improving, and fine-tuning new materials and placement methods.
 Our materials research and testing includes aggregates and a variety of additives and binders.

-In the past five years, we’ve assisted with the development, placement, and monitoring of several new and innovative methods and materials.
+In the past five years, BATT has assisted with the development, placement, and monitoring of several new and innovative methods and materials.
 BATT has also provided testing for several promising new additives and binders that have the potential to revolutionize mix designs to extend pavement life and/or reduce CO2 emissions.
 The following projects are but a few examples of our commitment to researching materials and developing new mixes that can improve sustainability:

 Surface Tech’s Aramid Fiber-Reinforced Mix Interlayer (ARMI)